twbs/bootstrap/docs/4.0/components/navbar.md

 - `.navbar-text` for adding vertically centered strings of text.
 - `.collapse.navbar-collapse` for grouping and hiding navbar contents by a parent breakpoint.

+Here's an example of all the sub-components.
+- the navbar is light-themed
-Here's an example of all the sub-components included in a responsive light-themed navbar that automatically collapses at the `lg` (large) breakpoint.
+- its responsive - it automatically collapses at the `lg` (large) breakpoint.
+- some additional utility classes are used: `bg-light` (colors), `my-2, mr-sm-2, ...' (spacing)

 {% example html %}
 <nav class="navbar navbar-expand-lg navbar-light bg-light">